-The pharmaceutical industry has operated under the same fundamental paradigm for over half a century: identify a target, screen millions of compounds, optimize a handful of leads, and pray that one survives the gauntlet of clinical trials.
-This process takes an average of 12–15 years and costs upwards of $2.6 billion per approved drug.
-The failure rate?
-Over 90%.
+The pharmaceutical industry has operated under the same broad paradigm for decades: identify a target, screen compounds, optimize a handful of leads, and hope one survives the gauntlet of clinical trials.
+The process can take 12–15 years, often costs billions when failures are included, and still fails more often than it succeeds.

 The Convergence of AI and Biology